Skip to content

 Charles J. Brown, a leading 19th century Scottish pastor, exhorted fellow pastors, “As regards the pulpit … surely, were we but more deeply concerned about the matter, our ordinary preaching might be somewhat more of a character which the children could profit by.

-Speak to the children.
-It takes work, but doing so has become one of my highest pastoral joys.
+It takes work, but speaking to the children has become one of my highest pastoral joys.

-EDITOR’S NOTE — This story was written by Ray Van Neste and originally published by Tennessee’s Baptist and Reflector.
+EDITOR’S NOTE — This story was written by Ray Van Neste, dean and professor of biblical studies at Union University, and originally published by Tennessee’s Baptist and Reflector.

 Share with others: